JUSTIFICATION & SANCTIFICATION

 Isaiah 43, 25

 When God “blots out” (exalipho) our transgressions and “washes” (apolouo) us from our iniquities and “cleanses” (katharitzo) us from our sins, an inner change of heart and contrite spirit are required (Ps.
 51:1-2; Acts 3:19; 22:16; 1 Cor.
 6:11; 1 Jn.
 1:7, 9).
 God reckons us holy and just in his sight by removing the sins that stain our souls because of our change of heart in a true spirit of conversion and repentance by the prompting of the Holy Spirit and his gifts of grace.
 Our sins are not simply overlooked and covered up by the merits of Christ and the imputation of his righteousness to our account before God.
 On the contrary, the righteousness of Christ is “communicated to us” by the infused grace that transforms our nature and renders us just and pleasing to God.
-The righteousness that God sees intrinsic of us is qualitatively Christ-like, although we can never attain to the personal level of our Lord’s righteousness in his divinity.
+The righteousness that God sees as intrinsic to us is qualitatively Christ-like, although we can never attain the personal level of our Lord’s righteousness in his divinity.
+In the words of St. Paul: “You must have the same attitude that Christ Jesus had” (Phil 2:5).

-Christ our savior, so that we might be justified by his grace and become heirs in the hope of
+so that we might be justified by his grace and become heirs in hope of eternal life.

 Titus 3, 4-7